Streets (song): Other markets

 In Europe, "Streets" peaked within the top 20 of singles charts for Greece (2), Lithuania (4), Ireland (9), the United Kingdom (12), (Note: "Streets" peaked at number 12 on the UK Singles chart and at number 4 on the UK R&B Songs chart.) and Slovakia (15).
-It received a platinum certification in the United Kingdom from the British Phonographic Industry (BPI), which denotes 600,000 certified units consisting of sales and on-demand streaming.
+It received a double platinum certification in the United Kingdom from the British Phonographic Industry (BPI), which denotes 1,200,000 certified units consisting of sales and on-demand streaming.
 "Streets" was Doja Cat's third biggest song in the country upon the release of her third studio album Planet Her (2021), having garnered 53.6 million UK streams at the time.
 It was also a top-40 chart entry in five other European territories, peaking at number 21 in Portugal, at number 23 in Iceland, at number 24 in Belgian Flanders, at number 27 in Switzerland, and at number 37 in Hungary.
 (Note: "Streets" peaked at number 37 on Hungary's Single Top 40 chart and at number 26 on the Stream Top 40 chart.)
 "Streets" was certified two-times platinum Poland, and platinum in Greece, and Portugal – in France, Italy, Spain, Sweden, and Switzerland, it received a gold certification.

-The song also peaked within the top 20 of charts in New Zealand (10), Australia (12), and Canada (19); it was awarded platinum certifications in the former two countries.
-Specifically, "Streets" was certified 3× platinum by Recorded Music NZ and certified 4× platinum by the Australian Recording Industry Association (ARIA).
-In Latin America, it received a triple diamond certification from Pro-Música Brasil (PMB) and a Platinum+Gold certification from Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
+The song also peaked within the top 20 of charts in New Zealand (10), Australia (12), and Canada (19); it was awarded platinum certifications in all three countries.
+Specifically, "Streets" was certified 4× platinum by Recorded Music NZ and by the Australian Recording Industry Association (ARIA), and 6× platinum by Music Canada.
+In Latin America, it received a triple diamond certification from Pro-Música Brasil (PMB) and a Diamond+2×Platinum+Gold certification from Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).